United States Army North

-The United States Army North (ARNORTH) is a formation of the United States Army.
-An Army Service Component Command (ASCC) subordinate to United States Northern Command (NORTHCOM), ARNORTH is the joint force land component of NORTHCOM.
-ARNORTH is responsible for homeland defense and defense support of civil authorities.
-ARNORTH is headquartered at Fort Sam Houston, Texas.
+The United States Army North (ARNORTH) was a formation of the United States Army.
+In its final form, it was an Army Service Component Command (ASCC) subordinate to United States Northern Command (NORTHCOM), ARNORTH was the joint force land component of NORTHCOM.
+ARNORTH was responsible for homeland defense and defense support of civil authorities.
+ARNORTH was headquartered at Fort Sam Houston, Texas.

 Redesignated ARNORTH in 2004, it was first activated in early January 1943 as the United States Fifth Army, under the command of Lieutenant General Mark W. Clark.

+ARNORTH was officially deactivated on 15 July 2026, becoming the third headquarters to transition into the United States Army Western Hemisphere Command.